vectordotdev/vector/docs/content/en/guides/advanced/wasm-hello.md

   able to handle it.
 What a nightmare scenario 😔. *Fear not.
 Plugins can help us.* They allow us to decompose Vector components into small units that don't need to be part of the main linkage.

-* **Language capabilities & limitations is up next.** Vector is built on Rust.
+* **Language capabilities and limitations is up next.** Vector is built on Rust.
 It's a static, systems language which relies on ahead-of-time compilation.
 Normally, this is a most excellent decision, but in some niche cases it creates big problems! *Protobufs* are a good example of this problem.
 See, most fast protobuf libraries are *generated* by a tool called `protoc` or something like `prost`, a protobuf crate that generates code at build time.